-In a landmark decision on fact compilations, the U.S. Supreme Court held that the selection and arrangement of white pages in a typical telephone directory fails to satisfy the creativity requirement and is therefore not protected by copyright (Feist Publications, Inc. v.
+In a landmark decision on fact compilations, the U.S. Supreme Court held that the selection and arrangement of the pages in a typical telephone directory fails to satisfy the creativity requirement and is therefore not protected by copyright See Feist Publications, Inc. v.
 Rural Telephone Service Co., 111 S.Ct.
 1282 (1991)).

-Representatives of the Copyright Office have indicated that, in their view, the following types of databases will usually fail to satisfy the minimal creativity requirement.
-The Copyright Office's views don’t have the force of law, but the courts likely would follow them.
+The U.S. Copyright Office has indicated that, in its view, the types of databases discussed below will usually fail to satisfy the minimal creativity requirement.
+The Copyright Office's views do not have the force of law, but the courts likely would follow them as highly persuasive.

-For example, databases that would lack the requisite creativity would include an alphabetical list of all Harvard alums, all the members of the San Francisco Museum of Modern Art, or all the subscribers to Time Magazine; a mailing list in numerical order according to zip code of all persons who have contributed more than $1,000 to the Republican Party would be unprotectable under copyright law.
+For example, databases that would lack the requisite creativity would include an alphabetical list of all Vassar College alumni, all the members of the San Francisco Museum of Modern Art, or all the subscribers to The New York Times.
+Similarly, a mailing list in numerical order of zip codes of all persons who have contributed more than $1,000 to the Republican Party would be unprotectable under copyright law.

 A genealogy (that is, a table or diagram recording a person's or family's ancestry) consisting merely of transcriptions of public records, such as census or courthouse records, or transcriptions made from headstones in a few local cemeteries, is also deemed by the Copyright Office to lack minimal creativity.

-On the other hand, the creativity requirement may be satisfied where the creator of a genealogy compilation uses judgment in selecting material from a number of different sources.
+On the other hand, the creativity requirement might be satisfied where the creator of a genealogy compilation uses judgment in selecting material from a number of different sources.
 The same would be true if the genealogy were arranged in a clever way, through the use of charts or diagrams, or included extensive narrative description of the lineage.